-- ÅE The importance of the economic activities of rural women in household livelihoods has increased daily due to decreasing family incomes attributed to the economic slump. - New Farmland Act will become an issue in order to clarify female rights equal as male ÅE Budget scarcity threatens the activities of Industrial Agricultural Units for Peasant Women: UAIM, which is a key organization in the improvement of productivity for rural women.
+ÅE The importance of the economic activities of rural women in household livelihoods has increased daily due to decreasing family incomes attributed to the economic slump.
+New Farmland Act will become an issue in order to clarify female rights equal as male ÅE Budget scarcity threatens the activities of Industrial Agricultural Units for Peasant

+AE Budget scarcity threatens the activities of Industrial Agricultural Units for Peasant Women: UAIM, which is a key organization in the improvement of productivity for rural women.